primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/image122.png)

 Case workers will also see a notification about the new note when viewing the case on mobile as well.
-For more information on this, please see the **RapidReg Users Guide**
+For more information on this, please see the **Primero RapidReg User Guide**

 # Create Incident from Case